The #1 Tip to Effortless Facebook Pixel Installation

 I will be verifying the Facebook pixel through a web browser that supports Chrome extensions.

 The Facebook pixel helper is a chrome extension that lights up in the toolbar when a Facebook pixel is currently active and working.

-To add the Facebook pixel helper, go to your Chrome web store, type in Facebook pixel helper, and then add extension.
+To add the Facebook pixel helper, go to your Chrome web store, type in Facebook pixel helper, and then add the extension.
 Once you bring your website up, you will see the Facebook pixel helper icon in blue if it is working.
-It will also show the number of pixels in a bright green box in the lower right-hand corner of the icon.
+It will also show the number of pixels in a bright green box in the icon’s lower right-hand corner.

 The #1 tip to effortless Facebook pixel installation is using a plugin—the free plan.
 It’s as easy as adding the plugin, entering the Pixel ID, and you’re done.